pappicio/Flashforge-creator-5-macros/README.md

 # Flashforge-creator-5-macros

+# REQUIRED: Jailbreak!

-Some macros for optimize creator 5 3d Printer
+Some macros to optimize creator 5 3d Printer

-example: safe home, if you send a G28 command, and an hothend is mounted, now, the creator make XY home, then leave the hothend and make also Z home, before, the hothend crashed on bed if you sent G28 command from mainsail
+example: safe home, if you send a G28 command, and a hothend is mounted, now, the Creator make XY home, then leave the hothend on its plate,and only after, make also Z home, on original, the hothend crashed on bed if you sent G28 command from mainsail

-another example, you can connect an hothend, cut filament and release the hothemnd in its deposit place, esay!!!!
+another example, you can connect a hothend, cut filament and release the hothemnd in its deposit place, easy!!!!

 and other some protection agants broken hothend on bed!

+Load saved mesh calibration at start print, so you'll need onyl to save them for different bed temperatures, (macro saves mesh calld "50" for a bed that is from 50 to 59 degree, 60 for bed from 60 to 69 °C)

+and at print start, it recall the right saved mesh based on bed target temp.